DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

 Subsequently, choose to Install suggested plugins. we will install the other required plugins later manually.
 Afterwards, create a first admin user on Jenkins.
-For this example we will call it builder too.
+For this example, we will call it builder too.

 ##### Adding Credentials to Jenkins

-To allow for the later use of DockerHub as registry for the container with the final web application you need to be registered at https://hub.docker.com.
+To allow for the later use of DockerHub as the registry for the container with the final web application you need to be registered at https://hub.docker.com.
 After you have created a user at DockerHub, navigate to Credentials -> (global) -> Add Credentials (which corresponds to navigating to the following URL: [Jenkins server IP]:8080/credentials/store/system/domain/_/ ).
 There add a Secret text, where the secret is our password to our DockerHub account.

 [pic]

 ##### Allow Jenkins User to Execute Deployment Script Remotely
-To allow for a login from a non-interactive shell to the remote machine we have to create a pair of SSH keys for the jenkins user, i.e., the Linux user executing the shell scripts in Freestyle jobs.
+To allow for a login from a non-interactive shell to the remote machine we have to create a pair of SSH keys for the Jenkins user, i.e., the Linux user executing the shell scripts in Freestyle jobs.
-You enable non-interactive login to the remote machine by logging to the VM, switching to the jenkins user, creating a pass-phrase-less key pair and moving them to the remote machine.
+You enable non-interactive login to the remote machine by logging to the VM, switching to the Jenkins user, creating a pass-phrase-less key pair and moving them to the remote machine.

 `vagrant ssh`